Last Updated on February 10, 2024 by Louise Carter

-If you tend to get hot and sweaty at night, you may consider opening a window while you sleep.
-Of course, this can sometimes cool the room, provide ambient noise, and freshen up the indoor air.
-However, there are potential risks to your safety and well-being.
+This can sometimes cool the room, provide ambient noise, and freshen the indoor air.
+However, there are potential risks to your personal safety and overall well-being.

-Without safety precautions, sleeping with your windows open at night can lead to criminal activity, such as burglary.
-You’re at risk of getting stung by insects or bitten by wildlife.
-The air quality may be poor due to traffic-related air pollution (TRAP), or the temperature may fall significantly.
+You may also be stung by insects or bitten by wildlife.
+The air quality may be low due to traffic-related air pollution (TRAP), or the temperature may suddenly fall significantly.

-There are ways to mitigate most of these risks through planning.
-You can install safety bars, or window stops to prevent burglary and use screens to keep out bugs and other wildlife.
+There are ways to mitigate most risks through planning.
+Install safety bars or window stops to prevent burglary, and use screens to deter bugs and wild animals from entering the home.

 Is it Unsafe to Sleep with Windows Open?

-Sleeping with your windows open always carries some degree of risk.
-However, there are specific scenarios that are more dangerous than others.
+Sleeping with the windows open always carries a degree of risk.
+However, some scenarios are far more dangerous than others.

-Likewise, if the environmental conditions in your area are bad, leaving the window open as you sleep could affect your health.
+Likewise, if the environmental conditions in your area are poor, leaving the window open while you sleep could affect your respiratory health.

-The most likely risks to leaving your windows open at night are:
+The most common risks associated with leaving windows open at night are:

-Depending on where you live, some are more likely than others.
-Nonetheless, these issues are most commonly seen in conjunction with open or unsecured windows, where all inhabitants are sleeping.
+Depending on where you live, some scenarios are more likely than others.
+Nonetheless, these issues are common with open and unsecured windows, where all inhabitants are asleep.

-There are two scenarios where you are most likely to result in negative experiences when sleeping with the windows open, which are:
+There are two scenarios most likely to result in undesirable outcomes:

 The riskiest situation is sleeping with a first-floor window open.
-This is because of the accessibility of the window, of course, especially if the window is accessible or visible from the street.
+This is due to the window’s accessibility, especially if it’s accessible or visible from the street.

-The biggest risk is an intruder or burglar entering your home while you sleep.
-While it’s less common for intruders to enter a home when people are present, it is not unheard of.
+The main risk is an intruder or burglar entering your home while you sleep.
+While it’s less common for intruders to enter a home when people are present, it still happens.

-According to the U.S. Department of Justice, in 40% of unlawful entries into an unoccupied home, offenders gained access via an unlocked or open window or door.
+According to the U.S. Department of Justice, in 40% of unlawful entries to unoccupied homes, offenders gained access via an unlocked or open window or door.

-In a home that’s occupied at the time of entry, 29% of offenders entered via an unlocked or open window or door.
-In 38% of cases, the offender entered while the occupants of the home were sleeping.
+In a home occupied at the time of entry, 29% of offenders entered via an unlocked or open window or door.
+In 38% of cases, the offender entered while the home occupants slept.

-Those who sleep with the windows open on the first floor are also at a higher risk of opportunistic crimes.
-Here, someone enters the home without having planned the crime in advance.
+Those who sleep with windows open on the first floor are also at a higher risk of opportunistic crimes.
+Here, someone enters the home without having planned the crime.

-Statistically speaking, even those offenders who plan burglaries in advance are unlikely to attempt entry through a second-floor window.
-That’s true even if it is open when they arrive on the scene.
+Statistically, even burglars who plan to break in are unlikely to attempt entry through a second-floor window, even if it’s open when they arrive on the scene.